tundish/blathnaid/blathnaid/tale/chapters.rst

 Curse
 -----

-[NARRATOR]_

 Right away there was a response from inside the Smithy.
 The bats, who had been listening, began to stir.
 From the space in the roof they swarmed out in their thousands.
 With a flurry of fur and leather they ascended in a column like the smoke of a wet chimney.

 Karma
 -----